To become a good meditator requires great concentration, and to become a great meditator requires supreme concentration.

 Drona asked him to step aside rather than shoot.

 He repeated the exercise with each one of his disciples.
 They all gave different answers.
 Some said they saw leaves, others, birds, many, trees and so forth.
-Every time the master asked them to step aside.
+Each time, the master asked them to step aside.

-When it was Arjuna’s turn and he was put the same question, he said, “I am only seeing bird’s eye.”
+When it was Arjuna’s turn and he was put the same question, he said, “I see only the bird’s eye.”

 Drona asked him to shoot and Arjuna hit right on the mark.